What is xRM? xRM is not a product; it is a strategic approach to building a unified system that connects all aspects of a business together.

 Deploying an xRM solution on the foundation of Microsoft Dynamics CRM means you achieve several crucial advantages.

-Enhanced automation – xRM solutions automate many critical or monotonous tasks that employees would otherwise have to complete manually.
+Enhanced automation – Microsoft Dynamics xRM solutions automate many critical or monotonous tasks that employees would otherwise have to complete manually.

 Quicker deployments – Software plug-ins expand the functionality of the core Microsoft Dynamics CRM system, so developers do not have to build LOB software from scratch.

-Security – Microsoft Dynamics CRM provides robust security features, including security roles for users and objects that limit access to sensitive data, SSL connections for data transfer, and more.
+Security – Microsoft Dynamics xRM provides robust CRM security features, including security roles for users and objects that limit access to sensitive data, SSL connections for data transfer, and more.

 Stability – Microsoft Dynamics CRM provides the stability of an enterprise-level CRM system on which developers can build LOB applications.

 Integration – xRM solutions can connect existing systems to CRM, freeing data trapped in outdated systems.
 Microsoft Dynamics CRM also provides native integration with Microsoft SharePoint® and Microsoft Office® applications including Outlook®, Excel®, and Word.

 Powerful native features – xRM solutions built on the foundation of Microsoft Dynamics CRM provide powerful workflows, reporting, data modeling, and web services.